-Joshua, Moses’ aide, the chosen leader to take Israel into the Promise Land is truly an outstanding person.
+Joshua, Moses’ aide, the chosen leader to take Israel into the Promised Land is truly an outstanding person.
 He does not have many negative things written about him, and the incident with the Gibeonites is the only major problem he has.
 He is only one of the two “fighting men” who left Egypt that crossed the Jordan.

 Caleb, the other faithful witness, is the other “fighting man” who made it into the Land.
 He was a leader in the Tribe of Judah and probably had a great influence on Othniel, the first judge (Judges 3: 7).

 Leaders who are called of God are really hard to find.
 Many people do hold offices and fill a need but “Generals” are really rare.
-We read about these two men but we don’t think about the numbers and percentages associated with them crossing into the Promise Land.
+We read about these two men but we don’t think about the numbers and percentages associated with them crossing into the Promised Land.
 Exodus 12: 37 says there were 600,000 fighting men who left Egypt; that makes Joshua 0.00016% of that number and Joshua and Caleb 0.0003% of the total number of men who walked through the Red Sea.
 Moses had picked other leaders to help him judge the tribes so there were people who helped, but the “Generals” really are hard to find.